 - Providing training on policies and procedures

-Why Set up a Strong Information Governance Strategy?
+Why Set up a Strong IGS?

 A strong information governance strategy can help organizations achieve their objectives.
 For example, it can help them reduce the cost of finding and accessing data by ensuring that only authorized users have access to the data they need to do their job.
 It can also help organizations comply with regulatory requirements such as GDPR Compliance.